Lightelligence/runmod/README.md

 Note that the `--` is the separator between `runmod` arguments and command arguments.

-There also exists a shortcut for when the 'flow' or 'cannonical name' is the same name as the tool you want to invoke.
+There is a shortcut for when the 'flow' or 'cannonical name' is the same name as the tool you want to invoke.

 ```runmod -t xrun -- -helpall``` in this example is equivalent to: